mbsa-tud/tsad_platform/README.md

 4. Add the `src` folder within the `tsad_platform` folder to the MATLAB path (with subfolders).
 5. Add the `config` folder within the `tsad_platform` folder to the MATLAB path.
 6. Open the `tsad_platform` folder with MATLAB.
-7. Open the `TSADPlatform.mlapp` file with MATLAB App Designer (double click on it).
-8. Click the `Run` icon on the top of the App Designer window to start the platform.
+7. Right-click the `TSADPlatform.mlapp` file and click `Run` to start the platform.

 ---